|All the cards are usually flipped over exact the Arrival Activities. The students then try to remember which activity comes next.|

 Even though hand-washing and potty breaks are not on the chart, I ask students before each activity "what they will do next?".
 I think that it is important for students to understand what is expected of them and how their day will be.

 Providing routines will also help in class management.
-And help the students understand increasingly complex directions and request, which will increase their personal and social skills.
-As they learn to to "Understand one-and two-step instructions and requests about familiar routines."
+And help the students understand increasingly complex directions and requests, which will increase their personal and social skills.
+As they learn to "Understand one-and two-step instructions and requests about familiar routines."